 As spring baseball and softball seasons come into full swing, so will shoulder and elbow injuries.
 These injuries can range from strains to fractures to overuse injuries.
 Kids start playing tee-ball as early as 3, and can begin pitching as early as 5 or 6 – which can put lots of stress on little arms that may not be ready for it.
 I saw an 8 year old in the office that was pitching every day of the week— three days of formal practice, and he practiced for an hour in the backyard on his off-days.
 It is no surprise that he had developed significant shoulder pain.

-2 Common Injuries
+2 Common Injuries in Kids

 We see two common “overuse” injuries—meaning there wasn’t a fall or some particular incident that caused the injury, the patient just used the arm too much or in the wrong way.
 They are both named after the most common sport where they happen: Little League baseball (but they can happen in softball or any other throwing sport).